mvolkmann/blog/src/mobile-design.md

 Usually each screen within an app either has one FAB or none, but it is possible to have more than one.
 Typically FABs are displayed near the lower-right corner of the screen.
-But the can also be displayed in the lower-left, lower-center, upper-left, upper-center, or upper-right.
+But they can also be displayed in the lower-left, lower-center, upper-left, upper-center, or upper-right.

 ## Search

 Searching the data of an app is typically initiated by tapping a button containing a magnifying glass icon.
-Tapping this opens a text input at the button of the app bar.
+Tapping this opens a text input at the bottom of the app bar.

 ## iOS-specific Design